Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Taxonomy of Hand Gesture Recognition Methods

-\item \textbf{Input Modality}: In continuation of the previous criteria, which focused on application contexts and gesture types, this criterion examines the nature and variety of visual input data used for VHGR.
-The choice of input modality directly influences the representation architecture and the deep learning models employed.
-While RGB frames remain the most commonly used modality, other forms of visual data have also been explored—such as depth maps, infrared (IR) images, skeleton joints (and derived features like bones and motion~\cite{TMS-NET}), pose heatmaps \cite{NEURIPS2022_6cd3ac24_HEATMAPS,NLA_SLR}, optical flow, and motion history~\cite{MOTION_HISTORY_Mercanoglu}.
-Representative examples are shown in Fig.~\ref{fig:input_modalities}.
+In continuation of the previous criteria, which focused on application contexts and gesture types, this criterion examines the nature and variety of visual input data used for VHGR.
+The choice of \textbf{input modality} directly influences the representation architecture and the deep learning models employed.
+While RGB frames remain the most commonly used modality, other forms of visual data have also been explored-such as depth maps (including RGB-like representations, such as HHA \citep{SAM_SLR}), infrared (IR) images, skeleton joints (and derived features like bones and motion~\citep{TMS-NET}), pose heatmaps \citep{NEURIPS2022_6cd3ac24_HEATMAPS,NLA_SLR}, optical flow and motion history~\citep{MOTION_HISTORY_Mercanoglu}.